 During an extended closure, dependent on county recommendation, custodial staff deemed essential employees will report daily to maintain HVAC needs and general cleanliness.
-A list of all essential employees will be provided to the county office at the time of transition to closure.
+A list of all essential employees will be provided to the county office.

 EDUCATING THE WHOLE CHILD